LiCa1/hello-world/README.md

 # hello-world
 creating an intial repository

 LiCa is interested in getting a programming gig.
-Love to solve puzzles, conquering challanges, and that feeling when a project comes together.
+Loves to solve puzzles, conquering challanges, and that feeling when a project comes together.